 Under the "shared responsibility" provision of the Patient Protection and Affordable Care Act (PPACA), beginning in 2014 employers with 50 or more full-time employees (FTEs) working 30 or more hours per week (including the sum of hours by part-time workers that added together equal "equivalent" full-time workers) will face penalties if they do not offer FTEs "affordable" insurance.

-Large employers that do not offer coverage to their FTEs face a penalty of $2,000 times the total number of FTEs if at least one FTE receives a tax credit to purchase coverage through a government-run health insurance exchange established under the PPACA.
+do not offer coverage to their FTEs face a penalty of $2,000 times the total number of FTEs if at least one FTE receives a tax credit to purchase coverage through a government-run health insurance exchange established under the PPACA.

-Large employers that do offer coverage to their FTEs (and dependent children up to age 26), but the coverage is “unaffordable” to certain employees or does not provide minimum value will face a penalty of $3,000 times the number of FTEs receiving tax credits for exchange coverage (not to exceed $2,000 times the total number of FTEs).
+do offer coverage to their FTEs (and dependent children up to age 26), but the coverage is “unaffordable” to certain employees or does not provide minimum value will face a penalty of $3,000 times the number of FTEs receiving tax credits for exchange coverage (not to exceed $2,000 times the total number of FTEs).

 Under the law, employees with household income between 100 percent and 400 percent of the federal poverty level (among other tests) are eligible for tax credits for exchange coverage if they do not have access to affordable employer-sponsored coverage that is of at least a minimum value.